 This might be your new favorite way to use your slow cooker.
 It’s almost TOO easy.
 Really.
 And once you have a cooked chicken, you can do many things with it.
 In this case, I decided to make chicken sliders with Stubb’s BBQ sauce.
 I’ve always been a fan of Stubb’s since my first bottle a few years ago.
 While I like making things at home, barbecue sauce and ketchup are two condiments that I prefer to purchase.
 I did make my own ketchup once, and while it was delicious, you’ll never get the same consistency or taste as that of what you get out of the bottle.
 Stubb’s is so good, I don’t dare compete with it.

 The chicken will be so tender and delicious, you’ll wonder why you haven’t been doing this for years.
-Since it’s only John and I, we ate two sandwiches each and put the rest of the chicken in the fridge for lunch the next day.
-It’s unbelievable how these handful of ingredients come together to make a delicious meal.
+Since it’s only Rahul and I, we ate two sandwiches each and put the rest of the chicken in the fridge for lunch the next day.
+It’s unbelievable how this handful of ingredients come together to make a delicious meal.

 - One whole chicken, about 4.5 pounds